 Is Mission Control safer than DIY?

-Probably — Builder Labs maintains it.
+Probably yes.
+Builder Labs maintains it.
+DIY means you maintain everything.

 What if I outgrow Mission Control?

-Add specialised tools alongside.
+Add specialised tools alongside rather than replacing.

 Do I need to know coding for any of these?